 Thanks for stopping by.
 We're a media company that creates beautiful, engaging and affordable books.
-We began as a publisher of books on contemporary Japan, expanded to include New Orleans after the levees broke, and we have recently turned our eye to China.
+We began as a publisher of books on contemporary Japan, expanded to include New Orleans after the levees broke, and we have recently turned our eye to China and Korea.

 Check out what the media is saying about our new Pike Place digs -- The Stranger, Publishers Weekly, The SunBreak, and City Arts.
 Our store hours are Tuesday through Saturday, 11 - 5 or by appointment.